shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 We had two problems in our original implementations:

-The first attempted implementation tried to publish to the queue after database transaction was finished.
+The first attempted implementation tried to publish to the queue after a finished database transaction.
 This opened up the possibility of not publishing anything even if the user was persisted in the database.

 We resolved this problem by moving the message creation inside of the transaction.
 This ensured that if a user was created, the message was persisted as well.

-The second attempted implementation tried to publish inside of the transaction, but because we were trying to write an different system, we ended up publishing fake messages in case the user creation transaction rolled back.
-When I say fake message I mean that the queue would contain a "user-signed-up" message, but the user would not be saved to the database.
+The second attempted implementation tried to publish inside of the transaction.
+Still, because we were trying to write to a different system, we published fake messages in case the user creation transaction rolled back.
+When I say fake message, I mean that the queue would contain a "user-signed-up" message, but the user would not be saved to the database.

-We resolved this problem by writing both the user and the message into the database.
-This allowed us to have a clean rollback in case the user creation failed.
+We resolved this problem by writing both the user and the message into the database, which allowed us to have a clean rollback if the user creation failed.

 ## Problems not resolved by the transactional outbox?

-The transactional outbox has an **at least once** message publishing guarantee.
-This means that the system guarantees that the message will be published to the queue at least once if a user is created, however, it can happen that this message is published multiple times to the queue.
+The transactional outbox has an **at-least-once** message publishing guarantee, which means that the system guarantees that the message will be published to the queue at least once if a user is created.
+However, it can happen that this message is published multiple times to the queue.

 How this happens?